 Challenging, real-life learning experiences build skills—critical thinking, communication, collaboration—that students need as future workers and citizens.
 Our curricula integrate relevant, project-based learning with academic and career-technical standards and content.
-We offer youth the opportunity to take on the roles of scientists, media-makers, and other professionals.
+Many of our curricula feature project-based STEM learning experiences.
 We also support adults in building their skills to pursue new career paths.
 Interested?
 Contact Ilene Kantrov.

 Putting youth in the driver’s seat of design gives them the chance to develop critical thinking, problem solving, and teamwork skills they will need in the workplace.
 It also promotes self-expression, allowing youth to make meaning of the world around them and share their visions.
 We give youth the lead role in challenging design projects, from initial concept to design, usability testing, and launch.
 Their products—including films, websites, and guides—effectively engage and inform their peers.
 Interested?
 Contact Sarita Pillai.

-EDC’s research and evaluation helps improve college and career readiness programs and products.
-We identify new ways to engage youth in meaningful, project-based learning that prepares them to achieve their educational, career, and life goals.
-Much of our research focuses on issues related to STEM career preparation—including removing obstacles to STEM careers for members of underrepresented groups.
+EDC’s research and evaluation helps improve college and career readiness initiatives.
+We identify new ways to engage youth in meaningful, project-based learning that prepares them to achieve their education, career, and life goals.
+Much of our research focuses on issues related to successful STEM learning—including removing obstacles to STEM careers for members of underrepresented groups.
 Interested?
 Contact Caroline Parker or Sophia Mansori.